American Discovery Trail American Discovery Trail American Discovery Trail

 Detailed Trail Description — Southern Route

-Deam Lake to Corydon — 48 miles
+Deam Lake State Park to Corydon – 48 miles

 Corydon to St. Meinrad — 96 miles